icons8/lunacy-docs/docs/index.md

 ## Rounded Corner Hack

 You can specify the radius for each corner separately.
-To do so, type 4 values divided by space.
+To do so, type 4 values, each separated  with a space.

 This property is especially handy for tabs.

 ## Margins and Distances

-Lunacy shows margins and distances between elements.
+Lunacy shows margins, as well as distances between elements.

 ![Measure margins and distances between elements](public/mAz4bmww76HilrhUizdqvw_img_49.png)